Interstellar-Network/Grant-Milestone-Delivery/deliveries/Interstellar M1.md

 **Context** (optional)

 We refactored and changed the architecture of our pre-existing production grade Garbled Circuit Factory in order to integrate it with a substrate node.
-We take advantage  of this to split the architecture and separate the circuit generation from garbled circuit production.
+We took advantage  of this to split the architecture and separate the circuit generation from garbled circuit production.
  As a consequence, it took us more time than expected.
 Moreover, due to this architecture modification, we have adapted our deliverables accordingly:
- - we have now 2 Off Chain Workers with their respectives APIs, one for configuration and the logical circuit generation and one for thr garbled circuit production.
+ - we  now have two OCWs with their respectives APIs, one for configuration and the logical circuit generation and one for thr garbled circuit production.
- - GCF substrate interface M1.1 will be managed with 2 gRPC servers with 2 apis that depend of circuit types.
+ - GCF substrate interface M1.1 is managed with two gRPC servers with two apis that depend of circuit types.
  - M1.2 OCW CFG  handle configuration features,master files but also the generation of logical circuits.
  - M1.3 CLI is replaced by usage of substrate front end.
  - M1.4 OCW GCF manages Garbled Circuit production.